skuro/lambdalf/README.md

-More of a show and tell than real products, some [samples](https://github.com/skuro/lambdalf-samples) are provided to verify and explain the feature of lambdalf.
+More of a show and tell than real products, some [samples](https://github.com/skuro/lambdalf-samples) are provided to verify and explain the features of lambdalf.

 Learn more
 ==========